Jimmy Dykes

 James Joseph Dykes (November 10, 1896 – June 15, 1976) was an American professional baseball player, coach and manager.
 He played in Major League Baseball as a third and second baseman from 1918 through 1939, most notably as a member of the Philadelphia Athletics dynasty that won three consecutive American League pennants from 1929 to 1931 and, won the World Series in 1929 and 1930.
-He played his final six seasons for the Chicago White Sox.
+Dykes played his final six seasons for the Chicago White Sox.